KS-ptr/pokedex/README.md

 Repositry Since 16/06/20.

-Collecting pokemon data as json style, and finally make a collection of MongoDB, in order to make calculator, advanced pokemon searcher and so on.
+Collecting pokemon data as json style, and finally make a collection of MongoDB, in order to make damage calculator, advanced pokemon searcher and so on. in short, just studying.

+sometimes Japanese character appears in codes, because scraping from Japanese Web site.
+Using UTF-8 Encode/Decode.